spacetelescope/synphot_refactor/docs/synphot/from_pysyn_iraf.rst

 all-inclusive; Therefore, not all legacy commands are listed here.
 This is because a legacy command can be reproduced in several different ways using **synphot** or has no equivalent implementation.
-Naming convention used is the same as :ref:`synphot-quick-guide` Please contact `STScI Help Desk <https://hsthelp.stsci.edu>`_ if you have any questions.
+Naming convention used is the same as :ref:`synphot-quick-guide`.
+Please contact `STScI Help Desk <https://hsthelp.stsci.edu>`_ if you have any questions.